 Halifax Citadel National Historic This is an elevated land that forms part of the several historical national sites of Halifax, Nova Scotia.
 Since 1749 when Halifax was founded by the English, Citadel Hill has had 4 fortifications built on it from that time.
 These fortifications were commonly called Fort George.

 Officially it was the third fort that was in records to have been given the Fort George name after King George III of England on October 20, 1798.

-Number one, two and fourth forts were officially known as Halifax Citadel.
+Number one, two, and fourth forts were officially known as Halifax Citadel.
 Parks Canada now runs Halifax Citadel as a national historic site of Canada.
-It has done a lot of works to bring back the fort to its former Victorian-era glory when it was first constructed.
+It has done a lot of work to bring back the fort to its former Victorian-era glory when it was first constructed.
 Halifax Citadel National Historic Site is one of the historical places to visit in Nova Scotia.

 Halifax Public Gardens

 These Public Gardens are Victorian time public gardens that were first constructed in the year of the Canadian Confederation, 1867.
 Halifax Public Gardens can be found in the Halifax Regional Municipality, Nova Scotia near Spring Garden Road and close to Victoria Park.

 Halifax Public Gardens was established as the National Historic Site of Canada in the year 1984.
 Halifax Public Gardens is also one of the cool places to see in Nova Scotia.
 It is one of the most beautiful places to visit in Nova Scotia